Plezha/Achi/docs/FEATURES.md

 - List all steps with individual tracking
 - Two types of step interaction:
   - **Simple steps**: Checkbox to mark complete/incomplete
-  - **Incremental steps**: "+1" button to increment progress
+  - **Incremental steps**: +/- buttons to adjust progress
-- Animated progress updates
+- Optimistic UI updates (immediate visual feedback)
+- Server sync when logged in
 - Back button to return to achievement list

 **UI Components**: